 Nette Utils: Performance and Efficiency Generators

-about a month ago by David Grudl
+5 months ago by David Grudl

 The Nette Framework brings performance benefits and memory optimization by using so-called generators.
 These innovations allow you to work with large data sets more elegantly and efficiently without having to change the way you write your code.
 Let's look at three areas where Nette utilizes the power of generators in ways that might surprise even experienced developers.